A Bayesian approach to functional regression: theory and computation: A Bayesian methodology for RKHS-based functional regression models

 \subsubsection{Prior distributions}

-A simple and intuitive prior distribution for the parameter vector \(\theta \in \Theta\), suggested by the structure of the parameter space and usually employed in the literature, is given by
+A simple and intuitive prior distribution \(\Pi\) for the parameter vector \(\theta \in \Theta\), suggested by the structure of the parameter space and usually employed in the literature, is given by

-where \(\pi(p)\) is any discrete distribution on \(\N\) (e.g.~uniform on a given finite set) and \(\eta^2 \in \R^+\) is a hyperparameter of the model that depends strongly on the expected scale of the data.
-On the one hand, note the use of a joint prior distribution on \(\alpha_0\) and \(\sigma^2\), which is a widely used non-informative prior known as Jeffrey's prior \citep{jeffreys1946invariant}.
-One should be wary of the Jeffreys-Lindley paradox when assigning improper priors \citep[see][]{robert2014jeffreys}, but since all the parameters involved are common to all possible values of \(p\), this formulation should not present difficulties.
-On the other hand, the prior on the coefficients \(\beta_j\) is deliberately kept simple and somewhat non-informative, as it will greatly speed up and simplify the computations of the RJMCMC sampler later on.
+where \(\pi\) is any discrete distribution on \(\N\) (e.g.~uniform on a given finite subset) and \(\eta^2 \in \R^+\) is a hyperparameter of the model that depends strongly on the expected scale of the data.
+On the one hand, note the use of a joint prior distribution on \(\alpha\) and \(\sigma^2\), which is a widely used non-informative prior known as Jeffrey's prior \citep{jeffreys1946invariant}.
+One should be wary of the Jeffreys-Lindley paradox when assigning improper priors \citep[see][]{robert2014jeffreys}, but since the two parameters involved are common to all possible values of \(p\), this formulation should not present difficulties.
+On the other hand, the prior on the coefficients \(\beta_j\) (which are interchangeable when coupled with their respective \(t_j\)) is deliberately kept simple and independent of \(p\), as this will greatly speed up and simplify the computations of the RJMCMC sampler later on.
+Nevertheless, the methods could be adapted to more complicated and dependent priors without too much trouble.